Ahmadissa00/ehsan-bot/README.md

 # Ehsan Bot

 Ehsan Bot is a Java-based project designed to provide automated functionalities, primarily focusing on chatbot operations and web integrations.
 The repository leverages Java for its core logic and HTML for the user interface or web components.
+it's based on useing Vertex AI by Google
+have some basic AI rag :rag for reformate user and assistant to improve history effichency and consume less tokens
+and have some store strategy like embedding vectore store to improve search from database -it's not clear need conversation entity-

+the HTML file made by ai just for test nothing impressive

 ## Features